CenturyLinkCloud/PublicKB/Servers/using-your-microsoft-licenses-in-the-centurylink-cloud.md

     * Acquire use rights to that software from the Authorized Mobility Partner (who would in turn use the SPLA program).
     * Discontinue use of the licenses in the Authorized Mobility Partner’s environment.

-For detailed answers or deployment assistance, please contact CenturyLink Cloud Support.
+For detailed answers or deployment assistance, please contact Lumen Cloud Support.